RateMyStocks/ratemystocks/README.md

 ## Heroku

 1. Login to Heroku to use the CLI: `heroku login`
-2. Heroku Exec (SSH Tunneling) - Remotely connect to Heroku web dyno: `heroku ps:exec <heroku-environment-name>`
+2. Heroku Exec (SSH Tunneling) - Remotely connect to Heroku web dyno: `heroku ps:exec -a <heroku-environment-name>`
 3. Tail Heroku Logs in Real-Time: `heroku logs --tail -a <heroku-environment-name>`
 4. Remotely connect to Heroku Postgres database: `heroku pg:psql -a <heroku-environment-name>`
 5. See Heroku config vars: `heroku config -a <heroku-environment-name>`